tokenjournal/site/content/editorial-policy.md

 Authors are free to submit in whatever format they deem acceptable as long as Editors are able to access the submission.
 The use of PDFs and Computational Notebooks is strongly encouraged.

 There is no fixed template for submissions, as long as:
-- The template used is not propetary or causing any copyright law infringment;
+- The template used is not proprietary or causing any copyright law infringement;
 - The template lacks some basic features, such as references or the possibility to clearly distinguish title and author names.

 We accept submissions of any length.
 Nevertheless, any submission above 30 pages is likely to require more than two months to receive an outcome.